 5. Integrity: Admitted to God, to ourselves, and to another human being the exact nature of our wrongs.

-6. Willingness: Were entirely ready to have God remove all these defects of characters.
+6. Willingness: We are entirely ready to have God remove all these defects of characters.

 7. Humility: Humbly asked Him to remove our shortcomings.